editor-rs/vscode-rust/doc/rls_mode/main.md

 ### The revealOutputChannelOn configuration parameter

-By default, it is `"error"`.
+This determines when the Output channel is revealed.

 The possible values are:

-* `"info"` - the output channel would be revealed on each info line
+* `"info"` - revealed on each info line
-* `"warn"` - the output channel would be revealed on each warn line
+* `"warn"` - revealed on each warn line
-* `"error"` - the output channel would be revealed on each error line
+* `"error"` - revealed on each error line (default)
-* `"never"` - the output channel would not be revealed automatically
+* `"never"` - the output channel never reveals automatically

-The `"never"` could be used if RLS sometimes showed errors and you didn't like it.

 ## Setting up